cj-mills/cjm-tqdm-capture/README.md

     wait_for_start: bool = True,  # Whether to wait for job to start before ending stream
     start_timeout: float = 5.0,  # Maximum seconds to wait for job to start if wait_for_start is True ) -> AsyncIterator[str]:  # SSE-formatted strings ready to send to client
-    """
-    Async version of SSE generator for frameworks that require async iteration.
+    "Async version of SSE generator for streaming job progress"
-    - Yields 'data: {json}\n\n' when progress changes.
-    - Sends ': keep-alive' comments every `heartbeat` seconds when idle.
-    - If `wait_for_start` is True, it will wait up to `start_timeout` for the first snapshot before ending (avoids race at job startup).
-    """
 ```